Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Summary Statistics

 Wavelet phase harmonics (WPH) is a generalization of some of the concepts of WST to two maps, which we will denote as $A$ and $B$.
 Since WPH uses two maps instead of the one used for WST, it allows for the study of cross-correlations.
 Unlike WST, each map is only ever convolved with one wavelet, which we denote as:

 As in WST, $\psi_{j,l}$ is a localized wavelet characterized by a scale parameter $j$ and a directional parameter $l$.
-In general, $A_{j,l}$ will be complex valued.
+In general, $A_{j,l}$ will be complex-valued.
 We apply a phase harmonic to this, defined as:

 with $r$, $\theta$, and $q$ real-valued numbers.

 From the equation above, we can define WPH coefficients in general.
 As in WST, because we are assuming isotropy, the only angular dependence will be in $\Delta l\equiv |l_2-l_1|$, and we can write our WPH coefficients as: